jramos/cgminer_manager/README.md

 # CgminerManager

-A Rails web manager for cgminer instances.
+A web manager for cgminer instances.

 ## Note